Current Grants

 Chris Hadsel and Mary Jo Davis of Curtains Without Borders, along with help from Carolyn Frisa arrived to accomplish that restoration.
 These curtains are an important part of the building's history.
 We know that they were created by E.O.
 Kent, sometime between 1913, when the Grange bought the building and made renovations, including adding the stage, and 1930 when they burned the mortgage!
 A chronicle of that event mentions all the improvements made to the old church building, including the curtains.

 We are looking for information about the person who signed the main curtain, “E.O.
 Kent.”
-Could it be Elbert O. Kent of Royalton?

 We are deeply grateful to the Vermont Arts Council for the Cultural Facilities grant for this project, and also to the generosity of folks who helped us match that grant.
 We had great help from a number of volunteers assisting during the renovation work.